Doris-C/gitworkshop/README.md

 Materials for git workshops taught by Northwestern IT Research Computing Services.

+# Setup

+If you do not already have Git installed, you can download an installer at [http://git-scm.com/](http://git-scm.com/).

+Windows users can [download a nano installer here](https://github.com/swcarpentry/windows-installer/releases/download/v0.3/SWCarpentryInstaller.exe).
+We will use nano to edit files during the workshop.
+Mac and Linux users should already have nano installed.

 # Resources

 [Software Carpentry: Git and GitHub](http://swcarpentry.github.io/git-novice/): workshop materials, and videos of instrucotrs (not from Northwestern) giving the workshop: [video 1](https://www.youtube.com/watch?v=hKFNPxxkbO0) and [video 2](https://www.youtube.com/playlist?list=PLkBeePYo-_VCXtMNGDboOL66V-P2-jAoM)